webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

     ?
 Enter your module name:
     ```

-- Enter more relevent name for your module.
-Example Product Managment etc.
+- Enter more relevant name for your module.
+Example Product Management etc.
     ```
     ?
 Enter meaningful title for your module:
     ```

 - More details of the module.
-Example Product Managment Module for Admin (or Seller)
+Example Product Management Module for Admin (or Seller)
     ```
     ?
 Enter your module description:
     ```